SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Command Mapping {#command-mapping}

-This section describes the details of the REST interface by referring to the [@!RFC5730] Section 2.9 Protocol Commands and defining how these are mapped to RESTful requests.
+This section describes the details of the REST interface by referring to the [@!RFC5730, section 2.9] Protocol Commands and defining how these are mapped to RESTful requests.

 Each RESTful operation consists of four parts: 1. the resource, 2.